Classic Italian comfort foods, desserts & wine with outdoor seating

 "The wine list comes scrawled on a piece of paper at this value-play Italian restaurant along Bed-Stuy’s happening Tompkins Avenue.
 There are usually a couple of antipasti and specials, but shareable portions of well-priced pasta are the main event.
 Meat eaters: Save yourselves some time and order the amatriciana — the ample pieces of pork jowl get better the more you chew — and oxtail ragu.
 Close out a meal with some amaro and a slice of the restaurant’s dreamy tiramisu." - Eater Staff

-"Unless you live in Bed-Stuy, it’s possible that Macosa Trattoria is the best Italian restaurant you’ve never been to.
-The small neighborhood spot opened last year on Tompkins Avenue, and aside from Eater’s Robert Sietsema, I’ve only heard talk about its excellent pastas from friends in the neighborhood.
-Fine by me, because it means it’s still possible to walk in here on a Saturday night without a reservation.
-A friend and I arrived around 10 p.m., too late for the wonderful tiramisu, which had already sold out, but perfect for a late dinner of carbs and $13 negronis.
-We shared three types of pasta that were well-priced at $16 to $20 a bowl.
-Best was the bucatini amatriciana ($20), a nice portion of chewy noodles with bits of pork jowl that get better the longer you gnaw on them." - Eater Staff
+"Unless you live in Bed-Stuy, Macosa Trattoria might be the best Italian restaurant you’ve never been to: a small neighborhood spot that opened last year where it’s still possible to walk in on a Saturday night without a reservation.
+A friend and I arrived around 10 p.m., too late for the wonderful tiramisu (already sold out), but perfect for a late dinner of carbs and $13 negronis.
+We shared three pastas priced $16 to $20 a bowl; the best was the bucatini amatriciana ($20), a nice portion of chewy noodles with bits of pork jowl that get better the longer you gnaw on them." - Eater Staff